This Is the Army: Production

 One of the film's highlights is Irving Berlin himself singing his song "Oh!
 How I Hate to Get Up in the Morning", a scene borrowed from Yip!
 Yip!
 Yaphank!.
+Alan Anderson, a young army sergeant, who worked on the film, remembered Berlin's rendition.
+He told American Legends website: "He'd done the song all across the country, but Berlin loved doing it in the movie.
+Here was a chance for it to be on film-for posterity."

 The celebrity impersonation "hamburger" sequence includes accurate spoofs of Broadway stars Jane Cowl, Lynn Fontanne, Alfred Lunt and Ethel Barrymore, and film stars Charles Boyer and Herbert Marshall.
 The Cowl, Fontanne and Barrymore impersonations are all performed as drag (entertainment).
 The revue pieces also include acrobat routines, several comedy pieces, and additional songs in drag (entertainment) ("Ladies of the Chorus" and "Hostesses of the Stage Door Canteen"), a magic skit, a minstrel show sketch (often removed from consumer videos and television broadcasts), and tributes to the Navy and the Air Corps.

 Although the core of the movie consists of the musical numbers, the movie contains a veneer of a plot involving the wartime love interests of both the father and the son.

 Producers Jack Warner and Hal Wallis, director Michael Curtiz and screenwriter Casey Robinson all donated their salaries to the Army Emergency Relief Fund.
 Many of the soldiers who had participated in the show held reunions every five years after the end of World War II.
 Their tenth and final reunion (1992) was held in New York's Theater District.
 Five hundred men were used in the final number "This Will Be the Last Time".